RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 It is always easiest to start with the datasource.
 At the top of the pop-up you will notice three tabs &mdash; File, SQLite, and PostGIS.
 These are options for the type of datasource you want to use.
 Your datasource is the _alaskaFires.csv_ file you created in Lab 1, so you want to select the File option.
 In real life, or with data from your job or something like that, you might find that SQLite or PostGIS do a better job of storing and managing your data since they are designed to do just that.
 For these labs we are just going to focus on using files.

-Click on the browse button, navigate to where your _alaskaFires.csv_ file is on your computer, and click the "Done" button the the right of the file path.
+Click on the browse button, navigate to where your _alaskaFires.csv_ file is on your computer, and click the "Done" button to the right of the file path.
 Now you can customize the ID and Class attributes for this data, if you so choose (Figure 2.7) though TileMill usually generates good names automatically.
 You will not need to put anything in the advanced field.
 When you are happy with the names, click the "Save &amp; Style" button and watch as TileMill magically adds all of those data points to the map (Figure 2.8)

 ![Figure 2.7: Customizing layer metadata](images/tm.layerReady.png)